3d-partons/partons/doc/markdown/index_documentation.md

 [Writing your own module](@ref newmodule)

 When working with %PARTONS you may want to configure and use an integrated development environment (IDE), such as Eclipse.
-It is mandatory to use IDE whenever you are using %PARTONS to write your own program, or if you develop it, e.g. by adding a new module.
-Note, that if your are using [our virtual machine](@ref vm), you will find Eclipse ready to be used and configured there.
+It is almost mandatory to use IDE whenever you use %PARTONS to write your own program, or if you develop its library, e.g. by adding a new module.
+Note, that if your are using [our virtual machine](@ref vm), you will find Eclipse ready to be used there.

 [Using PARTONS with Eclipse CDT](@ref eclipse)

-When working with %PARTONS, one may want to also use SQL database, e.g. to keep track of results obtained in the past, to avoid repeating time-consuming computations or to store experimental results.
+When working with %PARTONS, one may want to use also a SQL database, e.g. to keep track of results obtained in the past, to avoid repeating time-consuming computations or to store experimental results.
 Learn how to do this with this tutorial.

 [Using PARTONS with database](@ref database)